 Conveniently located just 30 minutes from downtown Reno, Lake Tahoe and all it has to offer is just a short drive, whether you want to grab lunch, see a concert or spend the day exploring hiking and biking trails.
+Looking to pay a visit?
+Discover where to stay in Reno Tahoe.

 The best way to see Lake Tahoe is to get out there and experience it!
 Offering countless opportunities to venture to the highest peaks or dive deep below the water, it’ll be hard to just choose one.